 Introduction.
 FDA's Proposed Rule will have the greatest direct impact on America's farmers and their workers, yet they are not considered in FDA's Regulatory Impact Analysis.
-According to the last Agricultural Census conducted by the USDA, there are 6,237 tobaccogrowing farms in the United States.57 In 2021, these farmers grew 478 million pounds of tobacco leaf across 219,000 acres with farm level receipts of \$1.026 billion.58 The Proposed Rule puts between \$113,708,826 and \$174,023,942 of farm receipts for tobacco leaf at risk.
-This is the obvious burden FDA's proposal will have directly on tobacco farmers in the United States.
-Beyond the loss of this farm revenue, the sale of tobacco also plays an irreplaceable role on the farm in supplying the capital necessary to invest in the infrastructure supporting the cultivation of other crops and compliance with increasing regulations.
+According to the last Agricultural Census conducted by the USDA, there are 6,237 tobaccogrowing farms in the United States.
+In 2021, these farmers grew 478 million pounds of tobacco leaf across 219,000 acres with farm level receipts of \$1.026 billion.
+Of course, the biggest risk the Proposed Rule poses to the farm is lost revenue.
+Beyond the loss of this revenue, however, the sale of tobacco also plays an irreplaceable role on the farm in supplying the capital necessary to invest in the infrastructure supporting the cultivation of other crops and compliance with increasing regulations.

 Tobacco-Growing Farms in the United States.
 Small family farms play a key role in tobacco production in the United States.
-As seen in Table 11, 98.8% of tobacco-growing farms in the top producing states are family/individually owned, partnerships, or held in family-controlled corporations.
+As seen in Table 8, 98.8% of tobacco-growing farms in the top producing states are family/individually owned, partnerships, or held in family-controlled corporations.
 Therefore, only 1.2%, or 71 farms, are organized as corporate entities outside of family control.